Applying to master’s programmes

 Check your study option's requirements and criteria on the study option's web page.

-Make sure to read both the general eligibility criteria on this page and the study-option-specific criteria on the study option’s page.
+Read both the general eligibility criteria on this page and the study-option-specific criteria on the study option’s page.

-You can apply to a master’s programme with an incomplete bachelor’s degree, provided that you will graduate by 31 July 2020.
-If you are accepted to the university, you must deliver a certified copy of your degree certificate by 7 August 2020 at 15.00 (3 pm, GMT +3).
+You can apply to a master’s programme with an incomplete bachelor’s degree, provided that you will graduate by 31 July 2023.
+If you are accepted to the university, you must deliver a certified copy of your degree certificate by 17 August 2023 at 15.00 (3 pm, GMT +3).